When leaves are covered with a blackish substance, similar to black soot that would have collected overnight, it is a sign of sooty mold.

 Here is our advice to avoid or fight them off:

 Once the plant is treated and these invasive pests have been removed, clean the leaves so that they may again perform their life-giving function.

 Cleaning is easy with a damp cloth or rag dipped in lightly soapy water, which you can then rinse with clear water.

 Using organic treatments to treat sooty mold protects the ecosystem that surrounds the plant, most especially bees that come pollinate the flowers.

 Plants impacted by sooty mold

-Sooty mold appears on a great number of plants, such as fruit trees (apple trees, pear trees, olive trees, etc…), heath plants (rhododendrons, camellias, hydrangeas, etc…), plants in the vegetable patch (tomatoes, etc…), decorative shrubs (oleander, rose trees) and citrus (orange trees, lemon trees, grapefruit trees, bergamot, etc…)
+Sooty mold appears on a great number of plants, such as fruit trees (apple tree, pear tree, olive tree, etc…), heath plants (rhododendron, camellia, hydrangea, etc…), plants in the vegetable patch (tomato, etc…), decorative shrubs (oleander, rose tree) and citrus (orange tree, lemon tree, grapefruit tree, bergamot, etc…)

 As you deal with the insects themselves, remember to wipe the sooty mold off the leaves, too.
 Indeed, even if the pests are gone, that dark layer will still block light out, which isn’t good!

 Sooty mold on a citrus tree, Prem Kumar by U.S. Department of Agriculture under Public Domain

 Black dust on croton by Scot Nelson under Public Domain